 A short post to help people new to these terms

-Usually, when they hear “Accessibility” most people think: screen readers, wheelchairs, and more recently they might even think of dyslexia for example.
+Usually, when you hear “Accessibility” you think: screen readers, wheelchairs, and more recently you might think of dyslexia for example.
 But there is much more to it:

 In the UK, 1 in 5 people are disabled.

 The concept of accessibility doesn’t just apply to disabled people — all users will have different needs at different times and in different circumstances.